BigDataForSanDiego/Team-235/README.md

-# Team-235
-AlgoTech

-2022 BIG DATA HACKATHON PROPOSAL FORM
+# 2024 BIG DATA HACKATHON PROPOSAL FORM

-Team Number: 235
+# Team Number: 235

-Team Name: AlgoTech
+# Team Name: AlgoTech

-Your team’s hackathon idea in One Sentence: A medical prescription image processing and text analysis model that analyzes a doctor's prescription and increases user accessibility for senior citizens.
+#Your team’s hackathon idea in One Sentence:

+A medical prescription image processing and text analysis model that analyzes a doctor's prescription and increases user accessibility for senior citizens.
-YOUR ONE SENTENCE HERE

 A visual